veldurai1985/Assignment/README.md

 ---
 * How did the idea for the company (or project) come about?

     Back in 2008, The company founder Bryan  was shocked by the fact that less than **five per cent of donations in a $350-billion industry** were from corporations and **less than seven per cent were processed online**, he decided to improve those numbers.
-With his experience in previous venture, specifically in web-based technologies, he had the vision what needs to be done to change grant management ecosystem.
+With his experience, specifically in web-based technologies, he had a clear vision what needs to be done to change grant management ecosystem.

     * [Source - Calgaryherald](https://calgaryherald.com/business/local-business/around-town-june-4-benevity)
 ---
 * How is the company funded?
 How much funding have they received?

-    Overall, Benevity recieved **$ 69.2 USD million** over three series of round.
+    Overall, Benevity received **$ 69.2 USD million** over three series of round.
 Most of the funding is from JMI Equity and General Atlantic.

     Funding details: